sorgerlab/indra/README.md

 <img align="left" src="/doc/indra_logo.png?raw=True" width="300" height="224" />

-INDRA (Integrated Network and Dynamical Reasoning Assembler) is an automated model assembly system for molecular biology and beyond.
-It draws on natural language processing systems and structured databases to collect mechanistic and causal assertions, represent them in a standardized form (INDRA Statements), and assemble them into various modeling formalisms including causal graphs and dynamical models.
-INDRA also provides knowledge assembly modules that operate on INDRA Statements and correct certain errors, find and resolve redundancies, infer missing information, filter to a scope of interest and assess belief.
+INDRA (Integrated Network and Dynamical Reasoning Assembler) is an automated model assembly system, originally developed for molecular systems biology and currently being generalized to other domains.
+INDRA draws on natural language processing systems and structured databases to collect mechanistic and causal assertions, represents them in a standardized form (INDRA Statements), and assembles them into various modeling formalisms including causal graphs and dynamical models.
+INDRA also provides knowledge assembly procedures that operate on INDRA Statements and correct certain errors, find and resolve redundancies, infer missing information, filter to a scope of interest and assess belief.

 ### Knowledge sources